 \section{Abstract}

 Our understanding of the early Universe has long been limited by biased galaxy samples selected through various color criteria.
 With deep JWST infrared imaging, mass-complete galaxy samples can now be studied up to $z \sim 8$ for the first time.
-However, recent work has revealed systematic uncertainties in measuring physical properties of galaxies based solely on JWST/NIRCam and HST photometry, due to their limited wavelength coverage.
+However, recent work has revealed systematic uncertainties in measuring the physical properties of galaxies based solely on JWST/NIRCam and Hubble Space Telescope (HST) photometry, due to their limited wavelength coverage.
 This highlights the need for supplementary data, particularly in the rest-frame UV and near-infrared.
-Here we present the ULTIMATE-deblending project, which will eventually deliver self-consistent UV-to-Radio photometry for galaxies detected in deep JWST surveys, including both NIRCam and MIRI data.
+Here we present the ULTIMATE-deblending project, which will eventually deliver self-consistent UV to Radio photometry for galaxies detected in deep JWST surveys, including both NIRCam and MIRI data.
 In this first paper, we release a 50-band photometric catalog spanning CFHT/U to JWST/MIRI F1800W, covering a total of 627.1 arcmin$^2$ across two JWST/PRIMER fields.
-We detail the reduction of JWST imaging data, the photometric procedures, and the SED-fitting methodology used to derive galaxy properties.
+We detail the reduction of the JWST imaging data, the photometric procedures, and the spectral-energy-distribution-fitting methodology used to derive the galaxy properties.
 Compared with photometry including only HST and JWST bands, the inclusion of deblended low-resolution photometry from ground-based telescopes improves the accuracy of photometric redshifts by $\sim$40\%, while reducing the outlier fraction by $\sim$60\%.
-This galaxy sample can serve as a key reference for statistical studies of galaxy formation and evolution in the early universe.
-All catalogs and JWST mosaics from the ULTIMATE-deblending project will be made publicly available.
+This galaxy sample can serve as a key reference for statistical studies of galaxy formation and evolution in the early Universe.
+The UV-to-MIR catalogs and JWST mosaics from the ULTIMATE-deblending project have been made publicly available.

 \keywords{Catalogs(205); Galaxies(573); High-redshift galaxies(734); Galaxy photometry(611)}